shnewto/bevy-sandbox/README.md

 This example corresponds to the "save" example that saves the data this one loads

 ---

-what I expect the app to look like when running

 ![emissive green cube on a purple background](/img/save-load.png)